 Don't Give Out Personal Or Financial Information

 Scammers often will attempt to convince someone that they already have sensitive information about a customer or their account; however, this isn't always the case.
-Never give out personal or account information if someone contacts you claiming to be from KUB or another utility provider.
-The scammer may ask you to verify information pertaining to your banking or yourself, like your Social Security number or birthday, but you should never provide this information to someone who you are not sure is a KUB employee.
-According to the Federal Trade Commission, a good rule of thumb is to never give out banking information unless you placed the call or contacted KUB to begin with.
+Never give out personal or account information to people claiming to be from KUB or another utility provider.
+The scammer may ask customers to verify information pertaining to their banking accounts or personal information, like a Social Security number or birthday, but customers should never provide this information to someone who they are not sure is a KUB employee.
+According to the Federal Trade Commission, a good rule of thumb is to never give out banking information unless the customer placed the call or contacted KUB to begin with.

 KUB will not knock on a customer's door and demand payment for utility services and will never demand payments by phone or email.
-If you or another KUB customer receive a call, email, or in-person visit threatening immediate disconnection for nonpayment, cease contact and call KUB immediately at 865-524-2911 to speak to a customer service representative about the status of your account.
+If a KUB customer receive a call, email, or in-person visit threatening immediate disconnection for nonpayment, cease contact and call KUB immediately at 865-524-2911 to speak to a customer service representative about the status of their account.

 Don't Offer Payment In The Form Of Cash, Gift Cards, Or Pre-Paid Credit Cards